Colebrookdale Railroad: History

 The Berks County Redevelopment Authority reactivated the line, with the Eastern Berks Gateway Railroad appointed to operate the line beginning in October 2010.
 Tourist passenger operations began in early October 2014 with a series of "soft" trips, intended to work out any operational issues before the first full season in 2015.
 The Colebrookdale Railroad began regular tourist service on October 18, 2014.

 The company's non-profit parent, the Colebrookdale Railroad Preservation Trust, was working on developing freight traffic on the line; however, business had to be turned away because tracks and bridges needed reinforcement to support the weight of modern railcars.
 In early 2020 the railroad operators requested $25 million from the county government for infrastructure improvements.
 A $40 million loan from the Federal Railroad Administration was approved starting in 2022 to completely rebuild the line and extend it to Bechtelsville.

 As of 2022, the railroad has acquired two steam locomotives as part of their new steam program.
 In addition, the railroad is currently redeveloping their yard for more space to store their equipment, and they're transforming parts of their own parking lot into an Edwardian garden that will serve a variety of community events, as well as providing more parking space for their passengers.

+In July 2026 the railroad was awarded a $25M USD grant from the U.S. Department of Transportation for infrastructure improvements.
+The funded projects include separation of freight and heritage operations, track rehabilitation, construction of a train shed, and a pedestrian connection between the railroad and local transit.